 - 8 oz broccoli florets (about 3 cups)

 - Zest and juice of 1/2 lemon

 - 1 oz parmesan cheese (about 1/3 cup shredded)

 - Bring a large pot of water to a boil.

 - Check the pasta box to see the recommended time for cooking.
 You’ll be adding the broccoli into the same pot before the pasta finishes cooking.

 - Once the water is boiling, add the pasta then reduce the heat to a simmer.
-When there are 4 minutes left of cooking for the pasta, add the frozen broccoli and turn the heat up to high to bring the water back up to a boil.
+When there are 4 minutes left of cooking for the pasta, add the broccoli and turn the heat up to high to bring the water back up to a boil.

 - Once boiling, reduce heat and simmer until the broccoli is bright green and tender and the noodles are al dente.